 Jacinta on her maize farm

-“When the money came through my phone via M-Pesa, I was sure it was a mistake!
-In fact, I was sure someone had erroneously sent me money.
-So I waited for the sender to call me and demand that I send back the money,” Jacinta Mutuse, a farmer from Makueni County, Eastern Province of Kenya, narrates.
+“When the money came through my phone via M-Pesa, I was certain it was a mistake.
+I thought someone had erroneously sent me money, so I waited for the sender to call me and demand that I return the money,” Jacinta narrates.

-This is how Jacinta received the automatic payout on her mobile phone.
-About a month before, Jacinta had purchased 10 bags of Duma 43 maize packets from her local agrovet.
-When she learned about the insurance registration cards inside the Duma 43 maize packets, she was a little skeptical.
-However, she still registered and planted her seeds.
-She initially planted two bags in the first two weeks, and then after a few weeks, planted the remaining eight bags.
+That is how Jacinta received the automatic payout.
+About a month before, Jacinta had purchased 10 bags of maize packets from her local agrovet.
+When she learned about the insurance attached to that particular maize variety, she was a little skeptical.
+However, she still registered and planted her seeds over the next few weeks.
+She initially planted two bags, and then after a few weeks, planted the remaining eight bags.
 Adverse weather conditions registered on the days she planted the first two bags.

-“When no call came through after I received the money, I called the ACRE Africa customer care line.
+“When no call came through after I received the money, I called the ACRE Africa customer care line as indicated on the insurance card.
 I was then informed that the money was not a mistake.
-I was very excited1 I was also very happy to receive the money without having to contact anyone” Jacinta narrates.
+I was very excited.
+I was also very happy to get the money without me having to contact anyone” Jacinta narrates.

 “I paid a debt with the money.
 Since it was still not raining in my village, I did not buy another packet of seed,” she explains.
-“This reimbursement helped me so that I did not have to go through a double loss when the rains failed,” she says.
+“This money was beneficial to me.
+I did not have to go through a double loss when the rains failed,” she says.

-The 36-year old farmer and mother of one also grows beans, green grams, oranges and vegetables on her 3-acre piece of land.
-Jacinta mostly farms for subsistence farming, and when she harvests extra, she sells at the nearby Wote market.
+The 35-year old farmer and mother of one also grows beans, green grams, oranges and vegetables on her 3-acre piece of land.
+Jacinta mostly farms for subsistence farming, and when she has extra harvest, she sells it at the nearby Wote market.

 M-Pesa is a mobile phone-based money transfer, financing and microfinancing service launched in 2007 by Vodafone for Safaricom and Vodacom, the largest mobile network operators in Kenya and Tanzania.